 Sooner or later, this process of extinction is going to affect major food crops.
 And sooner or later, if we do nothing, this will kill millions and eventually billions of people.
 And this is a certainty.

 Now extinction can happen fast.
 You've probably heard of the passenger pigeon.
 It is a very famous extinct bird.
-It went extinct in the late 1800's, and it went from so profuse and massive in 18 71 that was hunted in really large numbers to extinct by 1900 just 29 years later.
+It went extinct in the late 1800's.
+It went from so profuse and massive in 1871 that it was hunted in really large numbers, to extinct by 1900—just 29 years later.

 Now, I was thinking about extinction when I was writing a book about living in space.
-Because the big question when you're building a terrarium are any kind of sealed habitat for many different species is: what share of the resources can any one species claim for itself before basically, the whole thing falls apart?
+Because the big question when you're building a terrarium, or any kind of sealed habitat for many different species, is: what share of the resources can any one species claim for itself before basically, the whole thing falls apart?

 ▲ What's our fair share?

 So the question is: how many species does it take and how much sharing of the resources can any one species claim for itself before it's just too much?
 Now, Admittedly, I was driven by a misunderstanding of the permaculture ethic of fair share.
 The idea of fair share in permaculture is very specific.
 In fact, the fair share ethic didn't even used to be called that.
-It used to be just the ethic of setting limits to population and consumption, so that by governing our own needs we can set resources aside to further the other principles, namely Earth Care and People Care.
-I misunderstood it as staying within some sort of a limited, fairer chair of the resources that each species could claim, and it's really not with that ethic's about.
+It used to be just the ethic of "setting limits to population and consumption, so that by governing our own needs we can set resources aside to further the other principles," namely Earth Care and People Care.
+I misunderstood it as staying within some sort of a limited, fairer share of the resources that each species could claim, and it's really not what that ethic's about.
 But in my searches, I came across an article by Howard T. Odum in The American Biology Teacher way back in 1963.
-Now he was writing as part of a conference on living in space that was put on by NASA, the National Aeronautics and Space Administration.
-And he made a very interesting point.
-He talked about net primary productivity, primary productivity measures, the total energy budget that life has to work with.
-And so it's an accounting of the total amount of ATP (adenosine triphosphate) that's made available to life by plant photosynthesis.
-And that's our energy budget.
+Now he was writing as part of a conference on living in space that was put on by NASA, the National Aeronautics and Space Administration, and he made a very interesting point.
+He talked about net primary productivity.
+Net primary productivity measures the total energy budget that life has to work with.
+It's an accounting of the total amount of ATP (adenosine triphosphate) that's made available to life by plant photosynthesis, and that's our energy budget.
 That's what we have to work with.
-And in Odom's view, when you're creating a large complex terrarium, you need to be sure that no one species is using more than 0.2 to 2% of the net primary productivity, and he said, across the whole wide range of scales, you will notice that ecosystems start to unravel when any one species consumes more than that.
+In Odom's view, when you're creating a large, complex terrarium, you need to be sure that no one species is using more than 0.2 to 2% of the net primary productivity, and he said, across a whole wide range of scales, you will notice that ecosystems start to unravel when any one species consumes more than that.

 Now I think there's a few caveats.
 One is that in the ocean, tuna ends up appropriating some 40%.
-But that's because it's sitting at the top of the food chain.
-And there's plenty of other animals that are consuming that primary productivity before it ever gets to the tuna.
-So it all does end up in tuna, or about 40% of it does (actually think it was higher than that:70%?)
+But that's because it's sitting at the top of a food chain, and there's plenty of other animals that are consuming that primary productivity before it ever gets to the tuna.
+So it all does end up in tuna, or about 40% of it does (actually think it was higher than that: 70%?).
 Anyway, what we're talking about here is if the species excludes others from being able to use it at all.
-Back in 1992, Al Gore cited a study in his book, Earth in the Balance.
-The original study had appeared in the journal Bioscience in June of 1986 but basically what Ah Al Gore had come up with was that at the time of writing, humans were consuming some 40% of the net primary productivity way back in 1992.
-Now, with the industrial world expanding and populations increasing, we're using even more natural resources and even more land worldwide.
-According to a GSA article Back in 2012, we have cleared 51% of the land area of the Earth for human use.
+Back in 1992, Al Gore cited a study in his book Earth in the Balance.
+The original study had appeared in the journal Bioscience in June of 1986, but basically what Al Gore had come up with was that at the time of writing, humans were consuming some 40% of the net primary productivity way back in 1992.
+Now, with the industrial world expanding and populations increasing, we're using even more natural resources and even more land.
+Worldwide, according to a GSA article back in 2012, we have cleared 51% of the land area of the Earth for human use.
 And again, that's way, way, way beyond the 0.2 to 2% that you can get away with before things really start to unravel.